riipandi/altstack/readme.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg?style=flat-square)](https://choosealicense.com/licenses/apache-2.0/)

 ## Introduction
-This is the Laravel template with Tailwind and Alpine.js as default preset and ships with some features like user management with UUID for primary key, and Two Factor Authentication.
+This is the Laravel template with Tailwind, Alpine.js, and Livewire as default preset and ships with some features like user management with UUID for primary key, and Two Factor Authentication.
 I'm using this template for (nearly) all my personal projects and professional projects, but you may use my template but please notice that we offer no support whatsoever.
 We also don't follow semver for this project and won't guarantee that the code (especially the master branch) is stable.

 > In short: when using this, you're on your own.